tastyigniter/ti-ext-socialite/README.md

 ## Getting started

 To enable each social network that you would like to use, you need to configure the required settings in the admin area.
-Navigate to _System > Settings > Configure Social Login Providers_.
+Navigate to _Manage > Settings > Configure Social Login Providers_.
 Follow the instructions given below for each social network you would like to use.

 ## Usage